solusine/markdown-licenses/licenses/BSD-3-Clause-Clear.md

 Redistribution and use in source and binary forms, with or without modification, are permitted (subject to the limitations in the disclaimer below) provided that the following conditions are met:

 <ol>
-     <li>Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.</li>
+     <li><p>Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.</p></li>
-     <li>Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.</li>
+     <li><p>Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.</p></li>
-     <li>Neither the name of the copyright holder nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.</li>
+     <li><p>Neither the name of the copyright holder nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.</p></li>
 </ol>

 > [!IMPORTANT]